-Santa Cruz Boardwalk is a lot of fun.
+Santa Cruz Boardwalk is a lot of fun and definitely one of the best things to do in Santa Cruz.
 There are some really cool vintage rides, like the 100-year-old Giant Dipper, and the cable car over the boardwalk, but there are plenty of thrill rides too, to keep Flea happy.
 Unlimited rides are $32 but on Wed/Thu if you buy a can of Pepsi you can exchange it for a token that gives you $20 off.
 Bargain!

 Rollercoasters aside, I just love walking the Boardwalk – there are a ridiculous number of crazy stalls, carnival games and food stands (deep fried cheesecake anyone?) and I have a soft spot for the vintage arcades – Flea and I spent a really fun hour or so playing Pac Man and Donkey Kong for 25 cents a turn.